PlatzKiecker/docs/README.md

 #### Vacations

-Restaurant holiday times can be set in this tab.
+Restaurant holidays can be set in this tab.
 As soon as you click on the field, a calendar appears where you can set the time interval.
 Multiple vacation periods can be entered using the '+'.

 ![Vacations](images/vacations.png)